Matveibos/rails_answers_and_guides/git_tutorial.md

         # or
           git checkout .
 8. How to pull all from master directly?

+       # you are on another branch and want to have last update from main branch
+       # and move it before your branch

+       git pull origin master
+       git rebase master

+       # or in one action
        git pull --rebase origin master
 9. How you can add information to old last commit?